Saskatoon: The Canadian Crown in Saskatoon

-Sister Cities
+Sister cities

 Saskatoon has partnered itself with three cities around the world.
-Notably though, it has not taken on a new partnership since joining with Chernvitsi in 1991, over 30 years ago.
+It has not taken on a new partnership since joining with Chernvitsi in 1991.
 The city says it is working on a proper policy and management framework for handling new applications as Madison, Wisconsin applied to be a twin in 2018, but was told Saskatoon had no intention to move forward with the plan "at this time."